Attention Urban Farmers:

 The fun for urban farmers?
 If people in your neighborhood search for food in your zip code - they will find you!
 You can list your food for pickup off your front porch (or delivery to their porch if you really want to go the extra mile).

 At Barn2Door, we believe that regardless of where your particular lot of land is, you should have every opportunity possible to connect with a hungry, happy consumer base.
 Whether you’re beekeeping in your backyard, collecting eggs from your roosting hens, or growing that large, enviable garden (greenhouse anyone?) - any city slicker with a bit of a green thumb and food to harvest can have a free online store to showcase their bounty.

 Interested?
 You can set up a storefront in less than 10 minutes, create a few offers, then choose to 1. share your store URL with neighbors and friends, OR 2. wait for folks to discover you via search by zip code, OR 3. list your store in neighborhood [Yahoo/Gmail/Facebook] Groups, OR 4.
 All of the above.

-You can easily and directly manage sales, communications, customers, inventory and fulfillment.
+You can easily and directly manage sales, communications, customers, inventory and deliveries.
 If you don't love it - you can always shut down your store!
 (And if you don't have anything for sale in off-season - no worries just don't list anything - stores are only 'discovered' if they have current offers / items for sale).